wbueschel/wbueschel.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Computer Scientist, Dresden University of Technology

 profile:
   align: right
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+#    <p>APB/2037</p>
+#    <p>Nöthnitzer Str.
+46</p>
+#    <p>01187 Dresden</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi, my name is Wolfgang Büschel, welcome to my website!
+I am a computer scientist, and I am currently working as a post-doctoral researcher at the [Interactive Media Lab Dresden](https://imld.de) of the Dresden University of Technology, Germany.

+My main research interests are immersive visualizations and advanced interaction methods for mixed reality.
+In 2023, I successfully defended my Ph.D. on _Spatial Interaction for Immersive Mixed-Reality Visualizations_.
+I am currently working in the [6G-life cluster](https://6g-life.de/), WP 2.3 Algorithms and Digital Twin, in which I am investigating mixed-presence collaboration in immersive environments and the effect of different avatar representations.

+For more information on my research, please check out my [publications](/publications).
+For a quick overview, you can find some highlights of my work on the [projects](/projects) page.
+I am always looking forward to new, exciting collaborations, so if you have some ideas, let's talk about them!
+You can find all the contact details at the bottom of the page.

+I am also a hobby photographer, mostly focusing on landscapes and architecture.
+I continuously try to improve, so any feedback on my [pictures](/projects#photos) is welcome!